Urine CultureUrine Culture

 If bacteria grow in the urine culture test and you have symptoms of an infection or bladder irritation, it means you have a UTI.
 This result is a positive urine culture test or abnormal test result.

 The lab conducts an antibiotic sensitivity test on the bacteria in the cultured sample.
-Also called an antibiotic susceptibility test, this test identifies the type of bacteria causing the infection and which antibiotics the bacteria is sensitive to, meaning which antibiotics will kill the bacteria.
+Also called an antibiotic susceptibility test, this test identifies the type of bacteria causing the infection and which antibiotics the bacteria are sensitive to, meaning which antibiotics will kill the bacteria.
 This information helps your healthcare provider select the most effective antibiotic medicine.

 Certain antibiotics only work against certain bacteria.
 And some bacteria have antibiotic resistance.
 This means the antibiotic no longer can stop that type of bacteria from growing.
 Antibiotic-resistant infections are harder to treat.